legion2809/RmorfBinEditorWPF/README.md

 ## Self-updater
 The program has a self-updater, so you don't need to download the program manually from the repository's "Releases" section.

-Usage:
+*Usage:*
 1. Open the Editor, go to `About` - `Check for updates`;
-2. If the new of version is available, you can update the program whenever you want.
+2. If the new version is available, you can update the program whenever you want.

 ## Supported languages